-The station at Bodmin General has a ticket office, admin offices, Old Booking Hall Café, a gift shop, Exhibition Coach and toilet facilities, together with a car park (free to visitors), a fully equipped workshop and locomotive running shed.
+The station at Bodmin General has a ticket office, admin offices, coffee shop, a gift shop, Exhibition Coach and toilet facilities, together with a car park (free to visitors), a fully equipped workshop and locomotive running shed.
 Several locomotives and items of rolling stock can be viewed on display or receiving attention in the workshop.

 Upon arrival at Bodmin General, the locomotive – having pushed its train back along the platform a short distance – will uncouple and run round its train, taking water from the water tower en route.
 As this is going on, passengers will be boarding the carriages ready for the onward journey to Boscarne Junction.